 If you feel yourself getting frustrated at the little things, take a break.
 Visit the jungles on the mainland or hop the border to Mexico.

 From Ambergris Caye, it’s easy to get to the mainland.
-You can take a 15-minute puddle jumper ride back to Belize City with local air carriers, Tropic Air or Maya Air, or take a one-and-a-half hour ferry ride.
+You can take a 15-minute puddle jumper ride back to Belize City with local air carriers, Tropic Air or Maya Air, or take a one-and-a-half-hour ferry ride.

-There is also an international water taxi service that goes from San Pedro directly to Chetumal, Mexico.
+Under normal travel conditions, there is also an international water taxi service that goes from San Pedro directly to Chetumal, Mexico.

 Tip #3—Remember, You’re In Belize (Not Your Home Country)